vas3k/TaxHacker/README.md

 Take a photo on upload or a PDF and TaxHacker will automatically recognise, categorise and store transaction information.

+- Upload multiple documents and store in “unsorted” until you get the time to sort them out with AI
-- Extracts key information like date, amount, and vendor
+- Use LLM to extract key information like date, amount, and vendor
-- Categorizes transactions based on content
+- Categorize transactions based on content
-- Stores everything in a structured format for easy filtering and retrieval
+- Store everything in a structured format for easy filtering and retrieval
-- Organizes documents for tax season
+- Organize your documents by a tax season

 TaxHacker recognizes a wide variety of documents including store receipts, restaurant bills, invoices, bank checks, letters, even handwritten receipts.